Personal. Connecting. Meaningful. Mentoring. Rewarding. Compassionate.

 If you are interested in speaking with a funeral director about the profession, please contact us at firstname.lastname@example.org.

-Registration for the next intake of the BC Funeral Services Program will begin in the spring of 2017.
-If you would like to be added to the waitlist and receive information when available, please email firstname.lastname@example.org.
+Registration for the next intake of the BC Funeral Services Program will begin in the spring of 2019.
+If you would like to be added to the waitlist to receive enrollment documentation when available, please email us at email@example.com and let us know which funeral home you are employed at.

 The British Columbia Funeral Association is the recognized training service provider under an Agreement with the Industry Training Authority of British Columbia.
 Each spring, we begin accepting applications for the next intake, beginning in September of each year.